rust-lang/blog.rust-lang.org/posts/2021-03-18-async-vision-doc.md

 ### Want to help?

 If you'd like to help us to write the vision document, we'd love for you to contribute your experiences and vision!
-Right now, we are accepting status quo stories, and we have created [instructions on how to author a PR][hvtsq].
-The [How To Vision][htv] page contains the full details on the schedule and how you can get involved.
+Right now, we are focused on creating status quo stories.
+We are looking for people to author PRs or to talk about their experiences on issues or elsewhere.
+You can find out more on the [How To Vision][htv] page, which describes the process overall, and especially on the [How To Vision: Status Quo][htvsq] page, which is focused on the "status quo" stories in particular.